-We recently made some changes to how yoast.com is run as a shop and how it’s hosted.
+Quite some time ago, we made a few changes to how yoast.com is run as a shop and how it’s hosted.
 In that process, we accidentally removed our

 robots.txt file and caused a so-called spider trap to open.
 In this post, I’ll show you what a spider trap is, why it’s problematic and how you can find and fix them.